Last Updated on August 19, 2023

 Here’s how we’ve organized this guide for you:

-- About the North Carolina Chinese Lantern Festival
+- The History of the North Carolina Chinese Lantern Festival

 Read More: November and December in North Carolina